 Message and hire more than one worker

 If you hire two or more support workers, you can rotate shifts between them.
 Having multiple support workers can also be helpful if one of your workers is sick and cannot make a shift.
-Many support workers on the Better Caring platform have a ‘buddy’ system, whereby they make arrangements with other support workers on the platform to cover each other’s shifts in the case of an illness.
+Many support workers on the Mable platform have a ‘buddy’ system, whereby they make arrangements with other support workers on the platform to cover each other’s shifts in the case of an illness.
 Consider asking whether your support worker has a similar arrangement if you require a high number of hours each week.

 If you’re time bound, try ‘posting a job’